deepesdl/deepesdl-doc/docs/guide/user-guide.md

 it from sources in `cube-gen/${cube-name}/README.md`.
 After a cube has been released and published, we record the changes in `cube-gen/${cube-name}/CHANGES.md`.
-In each data cube sub-folder, other sub-folders may exist that contain resources and sources such as configuration files and Python modules.
+In each data cube sub-folder, further sub-folders may exist that contain resources and sources such as configuration files and Python modules.
 We have defined the following common sub-folders, but others may be used